pakitoh/antaeus/README.md

 ### Performance
 As everybody knows, [premature optimization is the root of all evil](https://wiki.c2.com/?PrematureOptimization) so we are approaching the development of the system in a naive way.
-If performance becomes a problem we can improve it initially with these approaches:
+If performance becomes a problem we can improve it following these approaches:
 - Fetching invoices using pagination: if the number of invoices to process is too big, fetching them from DB could take too long.
 It would be better to create batches of invoices and to do so we can add pagination to our fetching queries.
 Simple pagination could work as a first approach but we can also implement [keyset pagination](https://use-the-index-luke.com/no-offset) if needed.